SungJooK/SungJooK.github.io/_pages/about.md

 Working Papers
 ======
 * How the Compensation Plan of a Multilevel Marketing Firm Impacts Sales Agent Effort and Performance: The Role of Boundary Looking
-  * with Wreeto Kar, and S. Siddarth
+  * with Wreeto Kar and S. Siddarth
   * Under revision at Journal of Marketing Research
   * Presented at ISMS Marketing Science (2022)